 Step Five: The Welcome Email Sequence

-Ironically, I usually suggest very LITTLE visual elements inside your email.
+Ironically, I usually suggest very few visual elements inside your email.
 I am NOT a fan of headers or other images inside an email.

 The one exception I make to this is the newsletter signature.
 I love for my signature to be very well branded, show off my signature products, and to include an image of my face.

-This helps establish connection, build awareness for my brand and my best products, and put a “face to a name” so-to-speak.
+This helps establish a connection, build awareness for my brand and my best products, and put a “face to a name” so to speak.